dotnet/docs/docs/csharp/indexers.md

 From this initial example, you can see the relationship between the syntax for properties and for indexers.
 This analogy carries through most of the syntax rules for indexers.
-Indexers can have any valid access modifiers (public, protected internal, protected, internal, or private).
+Indexers can have any valid access modifiers (public, protected internal, protected, internal, private or private protected).
 They may be sealed, virtual, or abstract.
 As with properties, you can specify different access modifiers for the get and set accesssors in an indexer.
 You may also specify read-only indexers (by omitting the set accessor),